sencha-dev/powkit/README.md

 # Todos

 - [X] Fix the Ravencoin algorithm to function properly
+- [X] Implement minimum block heights
 - [ ] Handle the L1 cache in ProgPOW more elegantly (memory map if needed)
 - [ ] Clean up Ravencoin generally to remove the hacky solutions currently implemented
+- [ ] Remove ethereum dependency
 - [ ] Utility functions for difficulty validation
 - [ ] More extensive testing for `ETH`, `ETC`, and `RVN`
-- [ ] Implement minimum block heights
+- [ ] Implement testnet support

 # Usage